Why is there a worldwide shortage of diesel and how it can affect you

 Because diesel oil is the fuel used by most cargo vehicles, from the trucks that transport our food, medicines and even the gasoline that we fill up at gas stations, to the ships that transport goods around the world.

-And it is this fuel that many industries depend on to power their machines — and that agricultural producers need to operate their tractors and be able to sow and reap.
+And it is this fuel that many industries depend on to power their machines – and that agricultural producers need to operate their tractors and be able to sow and harvest.

 Therefore, the lack of diesel is causing serious problems around the world, which threaten to spread if demand continues to outstrip supply.